-Student has failed to satisfy criteria for practicum assessment and will not progress further in the unit (and course if the unit is compulsory).
+Student has failed to satisfy criteria for practicum assessment and will not progress further in the subject (and program if the subject is compulsory).
 A PF grade must be approved by Head of School and submitted with supporting documentation.

 Withdrawn (without academic penalty)

 Student provides evidence of serious illness or misadventure experienced after the relevant census date.

 Student has not officially withdrawn from the subject and has not completed one or more of the mandatory assessment requirements for the subject, as specified in the Learning Guide.